Clinical Trials

 Understanding Different Compensation Models

-Understanding whether a trial follows a direct payment or reimbursement model ensures participants can make informed decisions.
-Common Compensation Models in Clinical Research:
+Understanding whether a trial follows a direct payment or reimbursement model helps participants make informed decisions.

 Many research studies reimburse clinical trial participants for necessary expenses.
 Typical reimbursements include: